Image

 A potential applicant can obtain the Board’s predetermination by submitting the completed Predetermination Application, the necessary documents and fees for criminal background check (“CBC”), legal documentation/explanation, and references.
 Additional information regarding the necessary requirements is available in the Predetermination Application Form.

-Criminal background checks for North Carolina Residents:
+Criminal background checks for Predetermination Applications:

-If you reside in another state or country, please print two (2) fingerprint cards, instructions, and Authority to Release Information form and take them to your local law enforcement agency.
+Please print two (2) fingerprint cards, instructions, and Authority to Release Information form and take them to your local law enforcement agency.
 The agency may use your printed forms or they may provide FD-258 fingerprint cards.
 Fill out the 2 cards according to the instructions.
 Fingerprinting must be performed by trained law enforcement personnel.
 You may contact your local sheriff or police office for assistance and additional details.

 Once you have completed the fingerprinting please mail the signed Authority for Release of Information form, the 2 fingerprint cards, and the $38 criminal background check fee (if not paid online) to: North Carolina Board of Licensed Clinical Mental Health Counselors, P.O.
 Box 77819, Greensboro, North Carolina 27417.